eli-vigneron/data-manipulation-examples/README.md

+# Data Manipulation

-# A Collection of Small Projects for Data Cleanging and Formatting
+A collection of small projects for data cleaning and formatting